 This tweet caught my eye this morning.
-It provides an excellent example of why the Qu'ran remains in its original language.
+It provides an excellent explanation of why the Qu'ran remains in its original language.

 Why is the Quran only in Arabic?